Frequently Asked Questions

 Everything you need to know about the Aberystwyth and RVC's BVSc Veterinary Science degree.

 What does the course cover?

-The Bachelor of Veterinary Science (BVSc) programme offers world-leading scientific and clinical training in veterinary medicine.
+The BVSc Veterinary Science degree programme offers world-leading scientific and clinical training in veterinary medicine.
 This exciting course takes a fresh approach in bringing together technological change, clinical and scientific progress, and stimulating teaching and learning methods with an emphasis on preparing practitioners for mixed rural practice.

 You will gain a thorough understanding of the science underpinning veterinary practice and research, and develop fundamental problem solving, communication and team-working skills.
 In the RVC’s hospitals and collaborative practices, you will gain the broadest and best possible practical experience.

 This comprehensive programme will help you acquire an understanding of the basic biological principles of normal body function and disease, and the ability to distinguish the pathological from the normal, to prevent disease and safely manage the processes of animal production.
 You will also explore opportunities to further veterinary knowledge through research, and develop the expertise to diagnose and treat disease and alleviate suffering along with the professional skills you need to work and communicate effectively in practice.

 What is the duration of the course?

 The BVSc Veterinary Science degree course is a five-year, full-time programme.